Jiayisaac/pyramid/README.md

 TO INTERACT WITH THIS SMART CONTRACT

-- Install dependencies
+- Install above dependencies

-- Download this GitRepository

 - Open Folder in Visual Studio Code

-- Open a new terminal window and enter: brownie run scripts/subsribe.py
+- Open a new terminal window and enter:
+    - brownie pm install
+    - brownie run scripts/subsribe.py